 - Sweating: Hot flashes are often accompanied by sweating, which can range from mild to profuse.

-- Rapid heartbeat: Some individuals may experience an increase in heart rate during a hot flash episode.
+- Rapid heartbeat: Some may experience an increase in heart rate during a hot flash episode.

 These hot flashes can be disruptive and uncomfortable, particularly if they occur frequently or at inconvenient times.